Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 opkg list-installed | wc -l

-Use the SSH session you opened in Step 2, plus a new docker exec shell:
+Use the SSH session you opened in Step 2, plus a new shell into the OpenWrt sibling launched in Step 4b:

 # Terminal 1: Mango (the SSH from Step 2)